How to Set up a Successful Sales Funnel for Your Online Courses

 Prospects evaluate what you offer according to their interest level.
 Those who are not certain about the solution will not buy but will examine their options to find one that fits their needs.

 Now is the time to convince them that your online courses are worth investing in.
-You can provide high-quality content that educates and informs them without selling directly.
+You can provide high-quality content with engaging quality pictures that educates and informs them without selling directly.
 Help them make an informed decision by demonstrating your expertise.

 A case study, testimonials from happy learners, a comparison blog post, or a landing page with a solution focus are all good ways to showcase your worth.
 Try not to be too pushy or aggressive with your sales approach to avoid turning your prospects off.